 According to an article published in MNASSA by Houghton, there was an event in Beaufort West that preceded the CAA and may have helped the formation of the society.
-An excerpt of the article titled "SOME SOUTH AFRICAN AMATEUR ASTRONOMERS" is given below (Houghton, pp.47-8):
+An excerpt of the article titled "SOME SOUTH AFRICAN AMATEUR ASTRONOMERS" is given be-

 My information [Houghton] is derived from an article in the Press by Mr R. Watson in 1928.
 He wrote: "Many years ago there existed in Beaufort West a small club.
-It had neither name, headquarters was a tailor's shop and its president the tailor.
-There the savants of the dorp used to congregate at their the president and one another the whole riddle of the universe.
-There was guite a variety of interests represented ing, E.J.
-Steer, S. Sangster, H.W.
-Schon- - farmers desirous of growing long and yet longer wool, engine-drivers anxious to know the best means of boiling water and the correct way to act in a collision, clerics interested in fossils, a plumber, a budding architect, a boot-seller etc., all desirous of hearing the words of wissewed away, and occasionally venturing diction."
+It had neither name, subscription nor membership roll.
+Its headquarters was a tailor's shop and its president the tailor.
+There the savants of the dorp used to congregate at their own time and pleasure to discuss with the president and one another the whole riddle of the universe.
+There was guite a variety of interests represented - farmers desirous of growing long and yet longer wool, engine-drivers anxious to know the best means of boiling water and the correct way to act in a collision, clerics interested in fossils, a plumber, a budding architect, a boot-seller etc., all desirous of hearing the words of wisdom that fell from the tailor's lips, as he sewed away, and occasionally venturing to express an opinion or even a contradiction."